Mar 9 2020

 Custom Site Lists

-Leveraging website or app targeting is a great strategy when you already know what sites or apps you want your ads to run on.
-Marketers often combine inventory types in a single campaign to make the best use of the targeting options available.
-For example, you can use a list of sites you want to target (either website or app), and layer on the audience segments you are looking for on these pages using behavioral targeting.
+Leveraging website or app targeting is a great strategy when you know what sites or apps you want your ads to run on.
+Marketers often combine inventory types in a single campaign to best use the targeting options available.
+For example, you can use a list of sites you want to target (either website or app), and layer on the audience segments you’re looking for on these pages using behavioral targeting.

-Custom site lists will ensure your ads are serving on the desired sites, and generally come at a more efficient cost than private marketplace deals.
-The only downside to custom site lists is that they have less power over where ads will serve on the site.
-To gain access to premium inventory, it’s better to go through a private marketplace deal.
+Custom site lists help ensure your ads are serving on the desired sites and generally come at a more efficient cost than private marketplace deals (more on these shortly!).
+The only downside to running custom site lists programmatically is that there is less control over where ads will serve on the site and how much budget will spend.
+If an advertiser needs more control, it’s better to go through a private marketplace deal.

 Retargeting